12 Fireplace Restoration Ideas That Will Revive Any Home

 Fireplace remodeling qualifies for a tax credit in most states because it is a project that raises your home’s value.
 In most cases, you can only claim the tax credit in the year you sell your house.

-For example, if you restored your fireplace in 2019 and the house in 2022, you are allowed to claim the tax credit in 2022.
+For example, if you restored your fireplace in 2019 and sold the house in 2022, you can claim the tax credit in 2022.

 Fireplace restoration cost